-Results from all of your buying trips, all of your meetings with vendors, and from all of your early buys mean merchandise is going to be arriving several times a day.
+Results from all of your buying trips, all of your meetings with vendors, and all of your early buys mean merchandise is going to be arriving several times a day.

-And whether you are the one responsible for the store emails or you are a luxury retailer salesperson with your own customer file...
+And whether you are the one responsible for the store emails or you are a luxury retailer with your own customer file...

 Here are 7 Tips for Higher Retail Holiday Sales using your Email List and Social Media:

 1. We’ve Got It.
 In this busy time of year, you have to market to those who know you.
 Your holiday messaging has to one-up Amazon.
 Your emails and social posts have to say, ”We have this product in-store right now and you can take it home today!”
 Customers want it now therefore, market what you have in stock.

 2. Don’t Be a Stranger.
 I don’t care if you personally don’t like to get more than one email per month but major retailers know, out of sight is out of mind.
 The more impressions you can consistently make with your existing customers and social media fans at this time of the year, the more you will reinforce their beliefs about why they liked you in the first place.
 I offer topics for week-by-week holiday emails in my blog post, Email Marketing to Increase Retail Sales in December.

 3. More Pictures, Less Text.
 When someone goes through the effort to open your email to them, don’t confuse them with too many messages or they won’t figure out what you want them to do.
 Use pictures and spare the lengthy text.
 That doesn’t mean just prices and discounts either.
 Your goal, especially in the early part of the season, is to get them to have ideas of all you offer.
 Don't forget to use Facebook Live and Instagram videos too.